Ocean vs. River cruising: Which one is right for you? Click HERE to find out.

 With ocean cruises, you can go days without seeing land, and ports of call and excursions tend to be exotic and high-adventure.

 Because of their larger size, ocean cruises offer plenty of options for many ages, from young kids to octogenarians, and they are often more able to accommodate a wide variety of special health needs.
 For this reason, they tend to make the best option for multi-generational family gatherings that include young children.
 For the traveler who is into high-octane adventure, ocean cruises provide a wide variety of activities onboard, as well as exotic and more daring day excursions.
 If you prefer to relax and be pampered, the spas on the ocean cruises are top-notch with massage, acupuncture, hair salons, and even specialty water therapies are found on some ships.

 While ocean cruises have a lower sticker price per person than a river cruise, you are often charged extra for alcohol and other amenities.
 I have found the food and drinks provided with the cruise are just fine for me, but others want to have a more inclusive experience.

-The other big concern I hear is being afraid of the side to side motion of an ocean cruise.
+The other big concern we hear is being afraid of the side-to-side motion of an ocean cruise.
 While it is true there will sometimes be rough water, the ships have fancy electronics that do an amazing job of minimizing the possible motions.
 (If you are very sensitive to motion sickness perhaps a River Cruise might be a better option for you.)